LerclercDuong/RubikShop-PRJ301/README.md

 This is the final project of PRJ301- Java web development

 ## Informations
-FPT university - PRJ301 assignment
+- FPT university - PRJ301 assignment
-Lecturer: HoaDNT
+- Lecturer: HoaDNT
+- Semester: Fall 2023

 ## Technologies
 - Server: Tomcat 8, Nodejs for ZaloPay Payment (you can find out in my ChatOnGPT project)